top of page

 For that which is made shall be punished together with him that made it.

 • Notice the idol itself will be punished as well?
 Because an evil spirit dwells there.
-Also the person that made the image will be punished as well because he transgressed the law that commanded not to make a graven image or likeness of anything.
-Peter saw that the souls of these devils that dwell in unlawful images will be punished as well as the unlawful images too:
+Also the person that made the image will be punished as well because he transgressed the law that commanded not to make a graven image or likeness of anything, being led by an evil spirit himself to do so.
+To confirm the evil spirits in the images and the images themselves will be punished, Peter saw that the souls of these devils that dwell in unlawful images will be punished as well as the unlawful images too:

-• Idols, molten images, Unclean simulacra (pictures) are dwelling places of the souls of devils so it is unlawful for us to even paint an image in respect of the law commanding not to make likenesses, [Exodus 20:4] so as not to corrupt ourselves by making the similitude of any figure, nor create a dwelling place for devils to hide in:
+• Idols, molten images, Unclean simulacra (pictures), objects of love, and stones called deities are dwelling places of the souls of devils.
+For such reasons, it is unlawful for us to even paint an image in respect of the law commanding not to make likenesses, [Exodus 20:4] so as not to corrupt ourselves in idolatry by hearkening to an evil spirit to make the similitude of any male or female figure, or create a dwelling place for devils to hide in:

 4 Maccabees 17:7